 There are 9 different types of tickets available for those who wish to attend the expo; ranging from single day admission through to 7-day admission.
 The price of a standard day ticket will be RMB 160 Yuan, which is around $24 dollars.

 Where and when is it?

 The Shanghai World Expo will run from May 1st to October 31st 2010.
 The site of the event is the Nanpu Bridge-Lupu Bridge region, which runs along the Huangpu River covering an area of 5.28 square km.

 The theme of this year’s expo is “better city, better life”, which is intended to be a reflection on mankind’s aspirations to live in a better environment.
 As such, the event will feature a heavy emphasis on sustainable living and this will be marked by four themed pavilions; the Urban Dwellers Pavilion, the Urban Dream Pavilion, the Urban Footprints Pavilion and the Urban Beings Pavilion.
 Each of these themed constructions will explore a different area of urban development and will feature creative architecture and explorations of new technologies associated with urban living.

 The themed pavilions will be accompanied by the National Pavilions, which represent the cultural heritage of the event participants.
 Many nations will have their own pavilions for the event, including Africa, Australia, Brunei, Canada, China, Denmark, Hong Kong, Israel, Oman, Pacific Islands, Pakistan, Philippines, United Arab Emirates, United Kingdom and the United States.
 For many countries, no expense has been spared in creating a themed spectacle and it is claimed that some of the pavilions cost as much as USD $69 million.

 As a result of the event’s emphasis on sustainable living, no vehicles will be allowed on the site.
-Visitors will need to use public transport to access the event, full details of which can be found here.
+Visitors will need to use public transport to access the event.